‘World’s Sexiest Nurse’ Lauren Drain Flaunts Her Beach Body In A Blue Bikini

 It’s understandable why Lauren is so passionate about fitness.
 She worked as a cardiac nurse and realized many of her patients’ issues stemmed from a lack of exercise.
 This was the inspiration for her to take control of her own health.
 Documenting her fitness journey quickly found her fame, and she developed such a fandom that she was able to leave nursing to become a full-time fitness model and personal trainer.

 It’s easy to see why Lauren became a social media sensation from her latest Instagram upload.
-In the clip, she wore a light blue bikini with a cheeky cut, so that an ample amount of her derriere is on display.
-The top is a classic string cut, and is tied across her back.
+In the clip, she wore a light blue bikini with a cheeky cut, so that an ample amount of her derriere was on display.
+The top was a classic string cut, tied across her back.

 Lauren’s blond hair was swept to the side, and her lean limbs were tanned from the Caribbean sun.
 In the video, she began by walking down the sand to crystal blue waters.
 She then walked into the ocean, arms out, before finishing the video by cheekily looking over her shoulder.